levinoscar/Oscar-Portfolio/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request with improvements.
+Please open an issue or submit a pull request (PR) with improvements.

 ## License